The Disappearance of McKinley Nolan: Production

-Production began in 2006 after the story was brought to director Henry Corra by Journalist Richard Linnet, who had been following the case for 12 years.
+Production began in 2006 after the story was brought to director Henry Corra by journalist Richard Linnett, who had been following the case for 12 years.
 Captivated by the Nolans' longing to find McKinley, Corra traveled to Texas to meet them.
 The timing was perfect, as retired Lt.
 Dan Smith was scheduling his first meeting with the Nolan family with the news that he saw McKinley Nolan alive.

 In the 40 years since McKinley's disappearance, U.S. government cooperation with the Nolan family in their search had been extremely limited.
 When the filmmakers attempted to gain access to areas in Vietnam and Cambodia where McKinley Nolan was rumored to be, they were denied access on all fronts by the U.S., Vietnamese, and Cambodian governments.
 Through the efforts of Congresswoman Sheila Jackson Lee, the crew and the Nolan family were able to secure travel visas and permission for entry, as well as access to military records regarding McKinley Nolan.

 Actor and activist Danny Glover and Joslyn Barnes of Louverture Films joined the project as Executive Producers, as did Jim Butterworth and Daniel Chalfen of Naked Edge Films.
 Together with Richard Linnett, Lt.
 Dan Smith, and several interpreters, the team collected groundbreaking evidence regarding the Khmer Rouge and Viet Cong in their search for McKinley Nolan.